withertech/SteamScraper/README.md

 $ brew install qt5
 $ brew link qt5 --force
 ```
 If that went well, proceed to the default installation instructions below.
-It should work and give you a working installation of Skyscraper.
+It should work and give you a working installation of Steamscraper.

 NOTE 1!
 User 'davidmgrantham' reports that the `--with-default-names` above might be deprecated for some macOS installations.
 If you remove it, you also need to download the `update_steamscraper.sh` and edit the `tar` commands to be `gtar` before running it.

 NOTE 2!
 User 'trvrplk' reports numerous issues on MacOS 11.2+.
 Check [here](https://github.com/muldjord/skyscraper/issues/301) for potential fixes.

 ### Download, compile and install
-When you've installed the prerequisites as described above, you can install Skyscraper by typing in the following commands:
+When you've installed the prerequisites as described above, you can install Steamscraper by typing in the following commands:
 ```
 $ cd
 $ mkdir skysource
 $ cd skysource
-$ wget -q -O - https://raw.githubusercontent.com/withertech/SteamScraper/master/update_steamscraper.sh | bash
+$ wget -q -O - https://raw.githubusercontent.com/withertech/steamscraper/master/update_steamscraper.sh | bash
 ```
 The last command will download and run the latest update script from Github.
 During the installation you might be asked for your sudo password.
 On RetroPie the default password is `raspberry`.

-When the script has completed you are ready to run Skyscraper!
+When the script has completed you are ready to run Steamscraper!

-### Updating Skyscraper
+### Updating Steamscraper
-From Skyscraper 2.3.2 and newer you can update to the latest version simply by running the following commands:
+From Steamscraper 2.3.2 and newer you can update to the latest version simply by running the following commands:
 ```
 $ cd
 $ cd skysource